7th LRI Workshop for Early-Career Researchers

 Call for Papers

-Following the successful workshops in Merano/Meran (Italy) in 2014 and 2015, and in Innsbruck (Austria) in 2016, the 4th workshop for young academics of the linguistic colloquium Language, Region, Identity (LRI) will be hosted at the Villa San Marco, Merano/Meran (Italy).
-The workshop, jointly organised by six universities and research centres in Austria, Germany, Italy, and Switzerland, aims to foster scientific exchanges within the Alpine region and beyond by offering a forum for discussing current and recently concluded projects.
-The workshop will feature oral presentations of 20 minutes with a subsequent discussion time of 10 min.
+Following the successful workshops in Merano/Meran (Italy) in 2014, 2015, 2018, 2019, and in Innsbruck (Austria) in 2016, the 7th workshop for early-career researchers of the linguistic colloquium Language, Region, Identity (LRI) will be hosted again at the Villa San Marco, Merano/Meran (Italy).
+The workshop, jointly organised by a team from six universities and research centres in Austria, Germany, Italy, and Switzerland, aims to foster scientific exchanges within the Alpine region and beyond by offering a forum for discussing current and recently concluded projects.
+The workshop will feature oral presentations of 20 minutes with a subsequent discussion time of 20 min.